DevSecOpsDocs/nuclearpond/README.md

 ## Features

-- Specify any Nuclei arguments as normal
+- Output results to your terminal, as json, or to an S3 data lake
-- Output as cmd, json, or to a data lake
+- Specify threads and parallel invocations in any desired number of batches
-- Specify threads and parallel invocations
+- Specify any Nuclei arguments just like you would locally
-- Ability to customize batch size
+- Specify a single host or from a file

 ## Usage